Director: Don Richardson

 Air Date: 1/11/1967

 Production #: 9517

-Arguably the worst episode of Lost in Space, “The Questing Beast” deserves criticism for its campy, juvenile approach to humor.
+Arguably the worst episode of Lost in Space, “The Questing Beast” deserves criticism for its campy, juvenile humor.
 Carey Wilber’s narrative should, however, be applauded for containing a heartfelt exchange between Will and Dr. Smith.

-By emphasizing slapstick violence and low-budget costumes from start to finish, “The Questing Beast” struggles to examine its underlying conflict (i.e. Will’s difficulty in reconciling youthful endeavors with his developing perspective on life) through a lens of maturity—much in contrast to season one’s “The Magic Mirror,” which explores Penny’s transition from childhood to adolescence through a poignant and relatively serious framework.
-(Dr. Smith’s encouraging conversation with Will does, in all fairness, partially redeem this episode from the stale, cringe-worthy comedic devices that plague nearly every scene.)
+By emphasizing slapstick violence and low-budget costumes from start to finish, “The Questing Beast” struggles to examine its underlying conflict (i.e., Will’s difficulty in reconciling youthful endeavors with his developing perspective on life) through a lens of maturity—much in contrast to season one’s “The Magic Mirror,” which explores Penny’s transition from childhood to adolescence through a poignant and relatively serious framework.
+(Dr. Smith’s encouraging conversation with Will does, in all fairness, partially redeem this episode from the stale comedic devices that plague nearly every scene.)

 “The Questing Beast” is a dreadful, albeit briefly touching, episode of Lost in Space.
 Therefore, viewers would be wise to search elsewhere for a compelling science fiction/fantasy piece.